farukara/shownote/README.md

 opens note for task number 12

     sn add 16
-adds a note for task 16. if file exist with same uuid, it just opens it
+adds a note for the task 16. if file exist with same uuid, it just opens it.

     sn 13
-if you try to open a non-existent note. it will give options or  adding one and cancelling.
+if you try to open a non-existent note. it will give options for adding one or cancelling.

     sn tidy
 prints out the notes that don't have a corresponding task.
-This happens when a task is deleted but associatted task note is not. tidy command only looks at files with proper uuid names. so if there are other files in the same folder you have to clean them manually.
+This happens when a task is deleted but associatted task note is not. tidy command only looks at the files with proper uuid names. so if there are other files in the same folder you have to clean them up manually.

 if there are no orphan notes "tidy" returns nothing.

-"tidy" runs slow because of API calls to taskwarrior.
+"tidy" runs slow because of extensive API calls to taskwarrior (about 10s for 1,000 notes).

-"tidy" only prints the orphan file names. if you want to delete them you can pipe them into rm with the following command:
+"tidy" only prints the orphan file names. if you want to delete them, you can pipe them into rm with the following command:

     sn tidy | xargs rm